oracle/node-oracledb/doc/api.md

 file creation..

-An oraaccess.xml file is only used when node-oracledb is linked with Oracle Database 12c client libraries.
+An oraaccess.xml file is only used when node-oracledb is linked with Oracle Database 12c, or later, client libraries.

 The following oraaccess.xml file sets the Oracle client ['prefetch'][79] value to 100 rows.
 This value affects every SQL